mongodb/mongo-cxx-driver/docs/content/mongocxx-v3/index.md

 The mongocxx is a ground-up rewrite of a C++ driver for MongoDB based on [libmongoc](http://mongoc.org/).
 It requires a C++11 compiler.
-It it known to build on x86 and x86-64 architectures for Linux, Mac OS X, Windows, FreeBSD and Solaris.
+It it known to build on x86 and x86-64 architectures for Linux, macOS, Windows, FreeBSD and Solaris.

 The mongocxx driver library includes a matching bson package, bsoncxx, that